safespring/docs/content/compute/windows.md

 ## Cloudbase

-We use a system called [cloudbase](https://cloudbase.it/) for initial set up of windows instances.
+We use windows images from  [cloudbase](https://cloudbase.it/windows-cloud-images/).
+The image comes configured with [cloudbase-init](https://cloudbase.it/cloudbase-init/).
 This is similar to the cloud-init system we use for linux-based instances.
+The images also comes with RDP enabled.

+## Password for Administrator user

+The images comes with the Windows _Administrator_ user.
+In order to enable this user, the password must be changed by accessing the instance console (e.g. from the Horizon dashboard).

-## Cloudbase admin user
+## Cloudbase-init admin user

+Generally, we recommend leaving the _Administrator_ user disabled, and instead using Cloudbase-init to generate an admin user.

-Cloudbase generates an admin user it uses for configuration of the instance.
-The admin user is added to the Administrators group.
+Cloudbase-init generates an user named _Admin_.
+The _Admin_ user is added to the Administrators group.

-The admin user is assigned a random password on installation, which can be retrieved by the following method:
+The _Admin_ user is assigned a random password on installation, which can be retrieved by the following method:

 ### Generating a key pair for admin user password retrieval